chauff/cse1500-web-transcripts/README.md

 - [Assignment 2 (web)](Assignment-2.md)
 - [Assignment 3 (web)](Assignment-3.md)

-**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview will last 20-30 minutes.
+**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview lasts 20-30 minutes.
 Each of the three assignments can be passed or failed (binary judgment, there are no grade levels) on an individual basis.
-The team can choose an assessment timeslot during the shared lab sessions starting in week 2.3.
-The last week for getting assessed on the web assignments is week 2.6.
 The assessment rubric is available [here](rubric.md).

 ## Demo application

 A demo board game application (a word guesser) [is available](https://github.com/chauff/Web-Teaching/tree/master/demo-code) as well.
-If you are stuck on how to go about implementing something, the source code of this app can help you to get unstuck.
-Is has been implemented along the lines of the assignments.
+It has has been implemented along the lines of the assignments.

 The demo app, just as listed in this year's board game project, consists of two screens, a splash screen: